jcfitzpatrick12/gr-sdrplay-docker/README.md

 # gr-sdrplay-docker
 ## Introduction
 Automated install and running of gnuradio with gr-sdrplay3 plugin through Docker.
 Works with API v3.07.1.
-Current support is for Ubuntu.
+Current support is for :inux.
+Build has been tested on [Operating System: Ubuntu 22.04.3 LTS, Kernel: Linux 6.2.0-34-generic].

 ## Requirements
 Install Docker for Ubunutu at https://docs.docker.com/engine/install/ubuntu/